-It is important to note that throughout this section of the report, data on zoning was used to make inferences about land use.
+It is important to note that throughout this section of the report, data on zoning was used to make inferences about freight-related land use.
+(Refer to Table 2.3 for a summary of local freight-related land uses and zoning.)
 This is because none of the counties or municipalities within the CORE MPO study area have developed detailed classification for freight-intensive land uses in their land use codes.
 Though the actual use of a parcel of land may sometimes differ from what its zoning implies, zoning is the best indicator of freight-intensive land uses when detailed data is unavailable.